adonisjs/v5-docs/content/guides/digging-deeper/helpers.md

 ```

 #### Mixins gotchas
-Typescript has an [open issue](https://github.com/microsoft/TypeScript/issues/37142) related to the constructor arguments of the mixin class or the base class.
+TypeScript has an [open issue](https://github.com/microsoft/TypeScript/issues/37142) related to the constructor arguments of the mixin class or the base class.

-Typescript expects all classes used in the mixin chain to have a constructor with only one argument of `...args: any[]`.
+TypeScript expects all classes used in the mixin chain to have a constructor with only one argument of `...args: any[]`.
 For example: **The following code will work fine at runtime, but the typescript compiler complains about it**.

 ```ts
 class BaseModel {